virtualcitySYSTEMS/map-plugin-cli/README.md

 ## vcm config js

 The `@vcmap/plugin-cli` supports an optional configuration file, which can be used for the commands `serve` and `preview`.
-It's an alternative to providing cli parameters (which will still have precedence) and even has a few extra feature like proxy.
+It's an alternative to providing cli parameters (which will still have precedence) and even has a few extra feature like proxy or inline config files.
 This can be helpful, if you want to share specific parameters valid for a specific plugin.
 In order to do so just save a `vcm.config.js` in your plugin's root directory.
 This file has to return a js object as default export.